 The field experiences at Martin Luther College consist of observation, participation, and teaching selected lessons in a variety of settings and with a variety of students.
-These experiences include applying MN Standards of Effective Practice in elementary and middle school classrooms and are conducted in public schools and Lutheran schools.
+These experiences include applying MN Standards of Effective Practice in elementary, middle school, or high school classrooms and are conducted in public schools and Lutheran schools.
 Although some of the experiences in public and Lutheran schools will be similar, the integration of Scripture into all classes, religious instruction, and scriptural nature of classroom management will only be found in the Lutheran classroom experience.
-The programs are outlined in the Elementary Student Teaching II Guidelines for public school experiences and in the Elementary Student Teaching Handbook for the Lutheran School experience as found on the MLC Website.
+The programs are outlined in the Elementary Student Teaching II Handbook or Secondary Student Teaching II Handbook for public school experiences and in the Elementary & Secondary Student Teaching Handbook for the Lutheran school experience as found on the MLC Website.
 The following experiences are required:

 - 1. EDUI401 Early Field Experience I: Introduction to the Teaching Ministry .5 credits.
 A week of activities and experiences designed to introduce students to the roles and responsibilities of the teaching ministry.
 Year one students remain on campus for this week.
 (Minimum 40 hours) - EDU2401 Early Field Experience II: Observation and Participation .5 credits.
 A week of observation and participation in an early childhood, elementary, middle or secondary classroom.
 (5 days) - 3.
 EDU3401 Early Field Experience III: Observation, Participation, and Teaching .5 credits.
 A week of observation, participation, and teaching selected lessons in an early childhood, elementary, middle or secondary classroom.
 (5 days) - 4.
 EDU3405 Individual Field Experiences .5 credits.
 Individual field experiences related to the teaching ministry.
 (Minimum 50 hours) - 5.
-EDU3411 Literacy Clinical 1 credit.
+EDU3411 Literacy Clinical (Elementary Education) I credit.
 A semester-long experience of one day a week in elementary and middle school classrooms completed in conjunction with the language arts block of courses.
 Students observe, tutor, teach small groups and teach selected whole class lessons.
+(Minimum 104 hours)

+- EDU342x Clinical (Secondary Education) I credit.
+A semester-long experience of one day a week in a middle school classroom taken concurrently with the corresponding methods course (EDU33xx Teaching in Middle and Secondary Schools).
+Students observe, tutor, teach small groups, and teach selected whole class lessons.
 (Minimum 104 hours) - 6.
-EDU4253 Student Teaching in Elementary & Middle Schools I: 10 credits.
-A full-time, ten-week professional experience in Lutheran elementary and middle school classrooms of cooperating schools, providing an opportunity to learn effective teacher behavior through observation and practice under the guidance of licensed teachers and college supervisors. - 7.
-EDU42xx Student Teaching in Elementary & Middle Schools II: 6 credits.
-A full-time, six-week professional experience in public elementary or middle school classrooms of cooperating schools, providing an opportunity to learn effective teacher behavior through observation and practice under the guidance of licensed teachers and college supervisors.
+EDU4253 Student Teaching in Elementary & Middle Schools I: (Elementary Education) 10 credits.
+A full-time, ten-week professional experience in Lutheran elementary and middle school classrooms of cooperating schools, providing an opportunity to learn effective teacher behavior through observation and practice under the guidance of licensed teachers and college supervisors.

+EDU4353 Student Teaching in Secondary Schools I: (Secondary) 10 credits -OR- EDU4354 Student Teaching Special Education in Secondary School: 6 credits .
+A ten week (6 week SPED) professional experience in secondary level classrooms of Lutheran high schools, providing an opportunity to learn effective teacher behavior through observation and practice under the guidance of licensed teachers and college supervisors.